100+ Best Fundraising Ideas for Everyone in 2024

 Look no further!

 We know that choosing the right fundraising idea for your nonprofit can be challenging.
-There are a lot of factors to consider: budget and time constraints, human resources available, your audience, and more.
+There are a lot of factors to consider, including budget and time constraints, human resources, and your audience.

 Through our work with thousands of nonprofit organizations that use Donorbox as their online donation solution, we’ve seen hundreds of fundraising strategies.

-In this article, we outline and review 100+ of our favorite ideas for different nonprofits.
-We highlighted the most relevant and effective fundraisers and also rated their cost, difficulty, and fundraising potential.
+In this article, we outline more than 100 of our favorite ideas for nonprofits of all kinds.
+We have also rated each idea’s cost, difficulty, and fundraising potential to help you decide which ideas to add to your own strategy.
 Naturally, each one of these simple charity fundraising ideas can be tweaked and adapted to your specific circumstances and fundraising goals.

-From the navigation tool to the right, you can skip ahead to the ideas most relevant to you – or just browse through all of them for inspiration!
-You’ll also find other resources linked, filled with even more powerful and creative fundraising ideas.
+From the navigation tool to the right, you can skip ahead to the ideas most relevant to you – or just browse through all of them for inspiration.
+You’ll also find other resources linked throughout, each filled with even more powerful and creative fundraising ideas and tips.

 Happy fundraising!